imansmallapple/imansmallapple.github.io/application-development/basic-concepts/introduction-to-arkts.md

 ```

 <img src='./images/image-basic/image5.png'>

-You can learn more about basic components [here](/application-development/basic-components/component-overview.md).

 ### Custom Component
 In ArkUI, components are the visual elements of the interface, divided into built-in components provided by the framework and custom components created by developers.
 Relying solely on built-in components can lead to rigid, hard-to-maintain designs.
 Custom components help improve code reusability, separate UI from business logic, and support version upgrades.
 They offer key features such as: